 Open Access Policies of Interest to UC Authors

 On July 24, 2013, the Academic Council voted to adopt an Open Access Policy for Scholarly articles published by Senate faculty across the UC system.
 The California Digital Library and campus libraries are responsible for the implementation.
-The UCSB campus contact for the Policy is Sherri L. Barnes.
-She is available to address questions and concerns, and to give brief presentations at department meetings.
+Contact email@example.com with questions and concerns as well as for requests for Library staff to give brief presentations at department meetings.

 Other sources of information: